 “Dry gas” means a natural gas that is produced from gas wells not associated with the production of crude oil.

+“Dynamic tag” or “dynamically tagged power” or “dynamic schedule” or “dynamic interchange schedule” means a telemetered reading or value that is updated in real time to reflect the specified transmission of electric power from a generation source in an interval on a NERC e-Tag.

 “E&P Tank” means E&P Tank Version 2.0 for Windows software, copyright 1996-1999 by the American Petroleum Institute and the Gas Research Institute (published 2000).

 “EIA” means the Energy Information Administration.
 The Energy Information Administration (EIA) is a statistical agency of the United States Department of Energy.